-Based at Thompsons Solicitors’ Leeds centre, Sean Conway is a highly experienced solicitor specialising in criminal law and inquest law, representing clients from Lincolnshire, north Derbyshire, the East of England and Yorkshire & Humberside.
+Based at Thompsons Solicitors’ Leeds office, Sean is a highly experienced solicitor specialising in criminal law and inquest law, representing clients from Lincolnshire, North Derbyshire, the East of England and Yorkshire & Humberside.

-As part of Thompsons’ misconduct and criminal law unit, he takes cases involving people who have been accused of committing crimes while undertaking their work.
-Clients are accused of a range of criminal acts including unlawful killing, assault, theft, fraud and neglect or abuse of vulnerable people.
+As part of Thompsons’ misconduct and criminal law team, he takes on cases involving people who have been accused of committing crimes while undertaking their work.
+Clients are accused of a range of criminal acts including unlawful killing, assault, theft, fraud and neglect, or abuse of vulnerable people.

 Sean is fully aware that many of his clients have never had any experience of criminal proceedings and are consequently undergoing one of the most traumatic times of their lives.
 He prides himself on treating clients with the utmost sensitivity and care – and guiding them through each step of the process.
 Sean always attempts to secure the best possible outcome for his clients in accordance with their instructions.

-Away from work, Sean enjoys physical exercise, keeping fit, going to the gym, walking and skiing, together with going to the cinema and reading social and economic history.
+Away from work, Sean enjoys going to the gym, walking and skiing, together with going to the cinema and reading social and economic history.

-Thorough preparation of a case by Sean led to magistrates acquitting a teacher who had been falsely accused of assaulting three pupils in his care.
+- Represented two clients who were acquitted of sexual abuse at a crown court hearing after Sean uncovered evidence dating back to the 1970s.
+Sean's thorough preparation of a case led to magistrates acquitting a teacher who had been falsely accused of assaulting three pupils in his care.